-At Key Stage 4 in 2022-23, the Girls' Learning Trust was the top trust in the country for Achievement and good passes in Maths / English, and third top for Progress 8
+At Key Stage 4 in 2023-24, the Girls' Learning Trust was 'well above average' and in the top 6% of Trusts on Progress 8 scores.

 Ofsted Inspections

 The most recent Ofsted inspections are as follows:

 - Carshalton High School for Girls was inspected in January 2023 and was designated as 'good'. - Nonsuch High School for Girls was inspected in May 2021 and was designated as 'good'. - Wallington High School for Girls was inspected in October 2019 and was designated as 'good'.